EdmilDM/budget-node/README.md

 Deployment with heroku: https://infinite-bayou-49937.herokuapp.com/

+Can create, delete and get a list of all users, incomes and expenses.
+Besides signup and login, must send a header called Authorization with format "Token generatedJWT", generated JWT is returned when you login or signup.

 ## Installation

 This project uses prisma, so you must have a prisma account, remove the endpoint variable's content in prisma/prisma.yml, after that run the command prisma deploy on the folder root.
 Also must have yarn installed locally, or npm.